 3. Get a job

 Ah, yes.
 Render your parents’ diatribes of “Get a Job!” redundant by going out and… getting one.
 If you’re 14, the options are pretty limited- Publix is pretty much the only place that will hire you.
 Some more stores will hire you if you are 15, but 16 is really the year the endless possibilities of working in retail open up to you.
 Most of your favorite stores at the mall ( like Pacsun, Hollister, and others) hire 16-year-olds, so try applying online with a quick Google search or just walk into wherever you shop and ask for an application.
-Not only are employee discounts and extra cash pretty sick on their own, but a job is also a great way to meet new friends and spend your free time getting some spending money.
+Not only are employee discounts and extra cash pretty sick on their own, but a job is also a great way to beat Mid-summer slump and meet new friends and spend your free time getting some spending money.